tellurianinteractive/Tellurian.Trains.ClockPulseService/README.md

 However, it can be configured to use DTR only for both positive and negative voltage.
 - **RpiRelayBoardPulseSink** using three relays to control pulses and polarities.
-The [Rpi Relay Board](https://www.waveshare.com/wiki/RPi_Relay_Board) is a relay hat for *Raspberry Pi* ans works with this software when running on Linux.
+The [Rpi Relay Board](https://www.waveshare.com/wiki/RPi_Relay_Board) is a relay hat for *Raspberry Pi* that works with this software when running on Linux.

 There is also a **LoggingPulseSink** logs to the console.